 This group is dedicated to providing resources, support and learning opportunities to our parents as it relates to students who have different leaning styles and abilities.
 Areas of focus include Special Education, Gifted Education, Tiers of Support, 504 Plans, EIP, ESOL, and therapy services.

-We hope to provide support and understanding of resources available within Morris Brandon, APS, and throughout our community.
-Most communication will be via BeeMail or through a special distribution list of parents.
+We hope to provide support and understanding of resources available within CAE, APS, and throughout our community.
 If you are interested in learning more about available Special Services, please contact the appropriate person listed here:

 For school and academic questions, please contact Mr. TJ Cross at 404.802.8400